-Educational groups can attend our dress rehearsal for only $12 per ticket.
-It's a fantastic way to introduce students to the opera for a greatly reduced price.
+Schools and educational groups can attend our dress rehearsal for only $12 per ticket.
+It's a fantastic way to introduce your students to opera at a greatly reduced price!

 Assigned Seating for Student Night

 All seating is assigned.
 Upon receipt of your tickets, check for your seat number.
 Seats will be filled on a first come, first served basis, so large groups may way to place their orders early.